oztalha/dd-css/README.md

 ---------
 ## Data-driven Computational Social Science

-DD-CSS ([dd-css.com](http://dd-css.com)) is an effort to build new computational tools to help collect and analyze social media data.
+[DD-CSS](http://dd-css.com) is an open source web application that helps collecting data from social media platforms such as Twitter, and analyze them.
-It is powered by Flask, a highly modular microframework for Python, to encourage other developers to contribute to this project.
+It is powered by Flask, a highly modular microframework for Python.

-There is a growing interest in mining the social web by so many professions for different purposes.
-So, while many parties may benefit from DD-CSS, our primary target is computational social scientists.
-We would like you to import your collection & analysis methods into DD-CSS especially if you are publishing in [social computing conferences](http://www.mli.gmu.edu/toz/wordpress/2014/05/26/social-computing-conferences/).
+DD-CSS is initiated by [Talha Oz][toz].

+In this project I highly benefitted from the books [Mining the Social Web](https://github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition) and [Flask Web Development](https://github.com/miguelgrinberg/flasky).

 ## Features
 -----------